 Wyoming corporation names must be unique.
 The name cannot be in use by another corporation registered in the state of Wyoming.
 Before filing to incorporate, search online records as well as other registers and catalogs to determine if a name is available.
 Search a database of registered Wyoming corporations here: Wyoming Secretary of State website.

 Corporate name reservations are not required to incorporate a business in Wyoming.
 There is no form to reserve a corporate name available on the official website of the Wyoming Secretary of State.

 For questions about reserving a name for a corporation before they file to incorporate, contact the office of the Wyoming Secretary of State.

 A Wyoming corporation owner must choose a registered agent who will act as an agent for service of process for the corporation.
 A registered agent will receive all tax forms and also legal documents for the corporation.

 The business owner can choose an adult resident of Wyoming.
 Or they can opt for a corporation in Wyoming, or a corporate services company as a registered agent.
 There is a list of corporate services companies that provide registered agent services at Register a Wyoming Corporation on the Wyoming Secretary of State website.

 The State of Wyoming Economic Development Agency keeps a rather handy PDF guide.
-It even includes contact information and license types.
+It even includes contact information and Wyoming business license types.

 Check with your local municipality, city or county office or website.
 See if there may be any local licensing or permit requirements.